techfromsage/advanced-mis/topics/timeseries.md

 ### Events with class `annotations.readingIntention`

+This event is emitted when a user adds or changes a reading intention on a list.
+This event can tell you how often the reading intention feature is being used.

 | Column | Description | Example |
 | --- | --- | --- |
 | `dimension_1` | The tenancy short code | `broadminster` |